gaievskyi/event-loop/README.md

 - `isPainting`: A boolean indicating whether it's time to repaint the page.
 - `hasTasks`: A boolean indicating whether there are any tasks in the queues.
-- `hasMacroTask`: A boolean indicating whether there are any macro tasks in the queue.
+- `hasMacroTask`: A boolean indicating whether there are any macro-tasks in the queue.
-- `hasMicroTask`: A boolean indicating whether there are any micro tasks in the queue.
+- `hasMicroTask`: A boolean indicating whether there are any micro-tasks in the queue.
 - `hasAnimationTask`: A boolean indicating whether there are any animation tasks in the queue.

 ## Example

-The `runOnce` function in the code provides an example of how to use the `EventLoop` class.
+The `run` function in the code provides an example of using the `EventLoop` class.
 It creates an instance of `EventLoop`, adds some tasks to the queues, and then starts the event loop.
-The tasks simulate network requests (macro tasks), computations (micro tasks), and DOM manipulations (animation tasks).
+The tasks simulate network requests (macro-tasks), computations (micro-tasks), and DOM manipulations (animation tasks).

 ## License

-This project is licensed under the MIT License.
+_This project is licensed under the MIT License._